linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 3 Cash Flow Engineering, Interest Rate Forwards and Futures.md

 # 3.7 FORWARD RATE AGREEMENTS

-An interest rate FRA is an interest rate [forward contract](../../Clippings/Forward%20Points%20in%20Currency.md), an over-the-counter contract, between parties that specifies the rate of interest to be paid or received on an obligation beginning at a future start date.
+An interest rate FRA is an interest rate forward contract, an over-the-counter contract, between parties that specifies the rate of interest to be paid or received on an obligation beginning at a future start date.
 The next section develops a contractual agreement for an interest rate FRA.
-[Currency](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) FRAs are discussed in Chapter 6.
+Currency FRAs are discussed in Chapter 6.

 A forward loan contract implies not one but two obligations.
-First, 100 units of [currency](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) will have to be received at time $t_{1}$ , and second, interest $\boldsymbol{F}_{t_{0}}$ has to be paid.
+First, 100 units of currency will have to be received at time $t_{1}$ , and second, interest $\boldsymbol{F}_{t_{0}}$ has to be paid.
 One can see several drawbacks to such a contract:

-1. The forward borrower may not necessarily want to receive cash at time $t_{1}$ .
-In most [hedging](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%205/Key%20Rates%20O1s%20Durations%20and%20Hedging.md) and arbitraging activities, the players are trying to lock in an unknown interest rate and are not necessarily in need of “cash.”
+[^1]: The forward borrower may not necessarily want to receive cash at time $t_{1}$ .
+In most hedging and arbitraging activities, the players are trying to lock in an unknown interest rate and are not necessarily in need of “cash.”
 A case in point is the convergence play described in Section 3.2, where practitioners were receiving (future) Italian rates and paying (future) Spanish rates.
-In these strategies, the objective of the players was to take a position on Spanish and Italian [interest rates](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%202/Interest%20Rate%20Quotations.md).
+In these strategies, the objective of the players was to take a position on Spanish and Italian interest rates.
 None of the parties involved had any wish to end up with a loan in 1 or 2 years.

-2. A second drawback is that forward loan contracts involve [credit risk](../../Course%20Notes/Quantitative%20Trading%20Strategies%20Lecture%20Notes.md).
-It is not a good idea to put a [credit risk](../../Course%20Notes/Quantitative%20Trading%20Strategies%20Lecture%20Notes.md) on a balance sheet if one wanted to lock in an interest rate.2
+[^2]: A second drawback is that forward loan contracts involve credit risk.
+It is not a good idea to put a credit risk on a balance sheet if one wanted to lock in an interest rate.2

-3. These attributes may make speculators and arbitrageurs stay away from any potential forward loan markets, and the contract may be illiquid.
+[^3]: These attributes may make speculators and arbitrageurs stay away from any potential forward loan markets, and the contract may be illiquid.

 These drawbacks make the forward loan contract a less-than-perfect financial engineering instrument.
-A good instrument would separate the [credit risk](../../Course%20Notes/Quantitative%20Trading%20Strategies%20Lecture%20Notes.md) and the interest rate commitment that coexist in the forward loan.
+A good instrument would separate the credit risk and the interest rate commitment that coexist in the forward loan.
 It turns out that there is a nice way this can be done.

 # 3.7.1 ELIMINATING THE CREDIT RISK

 First, note that a player using the forward loan only as a tool to lock in the future LIBOR rate $\boxed{L_{t_{1}}}$ will immediately have to relend the USD100 received at time $t_{1}$ at the going market rate $L_{t_{1}}$ .
 Figure 3.14a displays a forward loan committed at time $t_{0}$ .
 Figure 3.14b shows the corresponding spot deposit.
 The practitioner waits until time $t_{1}$ and then makes a deposit at the rate $L_{t_{1}}$ , which will be known at that time.
 This “swap” cancels an obligation to receive 100 and ends up with only the fixed rate $F_{t_{0}}$ commitment.

 Thus, the joint use of a forward loan, and a spot deposit to be made in the future, is sufficient to reach the desired objective—namely, to eliminate the risk associated with the unknown LIBOR rate $L_{t_{1}}$ .
 These steps will lock in $\boldsymbol{F}_{t_{0}}$ .
 We consider the result of this strategy in Figure 3.14c.
 Add vertically the cash flows of the forward loan (3.14a) and the spot deposit (3.14b).
-Time $t_{1}$ cash flows cancel out since they are in the same [currency](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md).
+Time $t_{1}$ cash flows cancel out since they are in the same currency.
 Time $t_{2}$ payment and receipt of the

 ![](9297fe7e9f6bd61c2c6a307cce0eac0a17753e9f424e488730c4f165226f8ec5.jpg)